 Waiting on bqjob_r26...05a15b38_1 ...
 (1s) Current status: DONE +--------------+------------+ | amount_total | state_code | +--------------+------------+ | 53.6 | NY | | 7.18 | TX | +--------------+------------+

-The query you just ran used both a public dataset and your own private dataset.
+The query that you ran used a public dataset and your private dataset.
 Learn more by reading this commented version of the same query:

 #standardSQL SELECT /* Total of all transactions in the state. */ SUM(c.amount) AS amount_total, /* State corresponding to the transaction's zipcode. */ z.state_code AS state_code /* Query the table you just constructed. * Note: If you omit the project from the table ID, * the dataset is read from your project. */ FROM `bq_load_codelab.customer_transactions` c /* Join the table to the zipcode public dataset. */ JOIN `bigquery-public-data.utility_us.zipcode_area` z /* Find the state corresponding to the transaction's zipcode. */ ON c.zip = z.zipcode /* Group over all transactions by state. */ GROUP BY state_code

 Delete the dataset that you created with the bq rm command.
 Use the -r flag to remove any tables that it contains.

 bq rm -r bq_load_codelab